code7410/math-quiz-app/README.md

 # 🧮 Math Quiz App

 A Python console app that asks random math questions, tracks score and time, and logs results to a file.
-Designed and built by **Aayan** during his early Python learning journey.
+Designed and built by me during his early Python learning journey.

 ---